vree-sdk/documentation/docs/adapters.md

-This chapter explains what adapter do and how to use them.
+This chapter explains what adapters do and how to use them.

 #Adapters
 An adapter is a script that modifies or reads data from the VReeBodyModel.